THE TOWNSHIP OF MAHWAH

 ARTICLE XV - HEALTH BENEFITS

-A. The Township shall continue to provide the same health and dental insurance benefits for all permanent full-time and part-time Employees as those provided to the members of the Mahwah Policemen's Benevolent Association with the following deductibles effective January 1, 2000:
+A. The Township shall continue to provide the same health and dental insurance benefits for all permanent full-time employees.

-C. 1.
-The Township agrees to adopt by Resolution and/or Ordinance, provisions as required by the State of New Jersey Legislature under N.J.S.A.
+C. The Township agrees to adopt by Resolution and/or Ordinance, provisions as required by the State of New Jersey Legislature under N.J.S.A.
 40A:10-23 which will provide pursuant to this Statute, that the Township will assume the entire cost of the above health insurance coverage on a family plan basis for any employee who retires from the Township of Mahwah after 25 years of service.
-The Township shall also provide for surviving spouse health benefits for employees who retire with health insurance coverage after 25 full time years of service.

 D. The Township will provide an annual physical to all Employees which includes the following: